 VAT was introduced in the UAE on 1st January 2018.
 As per the VAT law, the UAE’s Federal Tax Authority recognises digital or electronic invoicing as a valid mode to generate and use invoices or Fatoorah.

-The “Federal Law No. 1 of 2006 on Electronic Commerce and Transactions” applies to electronic records, documents, and signatures.
+“Federal Law No. 1 of 2006 on Electronic Commerce and Transactions” applies to electronic records, documents, and signatures.
 It relates to electronic commerce and transactions, giving legal recognition for their use.

 The law lays down uniform rules, regulations, and standards for authenticating all electronic communications and electronic invoicing through electronic signatures, including their validity.

-As per the Federal Law, the government departments can:
+As per Federal Law, government departments can:

-The Ministry of Finance (MoF) of the UAE adopts the e-Procurement system to automate the entire purchase cycle until fees payment is complete.
+The Ministry of Finance (MoF) of the UAE adopts the e-Procurement system to automate the entire purchase cycle until fee payment is complete.
 It enables vendors to participate online in tenders and auctions called by the UAE’s ministries or federal entities.
 It also allows vendors to follow up on any purchase orders and issue digital invoices.

-Likewise, the Telecommunications Regulatory Authority’s electronic invoicing system allows all contract suppliers to issue invoices electronically and follow-up for contracts, purchase orders, invoice dues, and email notifications through electronic alerts.
+Likewise, the Telecommunications Regulatory Authority’s electronic invoicing system allows all contract suppliers to issue invoices electronically and follow up for contracts, purchase orders, invoice dues, and email notifications through electronic alerts.

 The Dubai Smart government is going completely paper-free in 2021.
 Therefore, the initiative eliminates over 1 billion paper pieces every year, used for government transactions.
 The aim is to save time, resources, and the environment through the paperless government.